PlaidWeb/publ-site/content/blog/20180502 that was embarrassing.md

 soon as they update their dependencies.
 Oops.

 Word on the street is that Flask-Cache is basically abandoned anyway so for now I've switched to flask_caching.

+Oh and investigating this I realized the caching config [wasn't actually being applied anyway](https://github.com/fluffy-critter/Publ/issues/61), so caching was disabled.
+Whoops.
+Anyway I've fixed that (which will be part of the next version, likely 0.1.8).